 In general, credit is granted for a course which is considered equivalent to a course at York and for which the student received the grade of "D" or better at a unit of The City University, or "C" or better at any other accredited institution.
-"Blanket credit" is given for courses, within acceptable disciplines, which have no precise equivalent at York College.
+"Blanket credit" is given for courses, within disciplines available at York, which have no precise equivalent at York College.
 Although a student will not receive transfer credit for a "D" grade from a college outside The City University, the student may be exempt from repeating the course if it is prescribed at York College.

 Transfer students should seek academic advice and counseling from the appropriate departments before registering for their first semester at the College.
-Students should bear in mind that they cannot receive credit a second time for a course already completed at another institution, since an overall "C" average in all college work is required for graduation.
-Each department will determine which transfer course is counted towards the major requirements.
+Students should bear in mind that they cannot receive credit a second time for a course already completed at another institution.
+Each department will determine which transfer course is counted toward the major requirements.